froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/membership-calculator.md

 >
-> Membership Calculator adds an interactive "membership wizard" to an Y USA Open Y site.
+> Membership Calculator adds an interactive "membership wizard" to an YMCA Website Services site.
 ---
 ## Areas it Should Be Used